maxray/basebasebase/content/about/index.md

 My approach is very much collaborative and I like to work closely with my clients to make sure I find a solution that not only fits the brief but the budget.
 I can work remotely or on site depending on the needs of a project.

-I'm Sush.
-I design and build responsive websites, primarily in Wordpress and Jekyll.
+I design and build responsive websites, primarily in Wordpress and Eleventy.
 Need some help on a project?
-Get in touch
+Get in touch.

 <div class="calling-card">
 <h2>Skills / abilities</h2>